gnosis/dex-services/README.md

 ### docker-compose build

-If you have built the docker landscape before, and there are updates to the rust dependencies or other implementation details, you might have to rebuild your docker images (in particular if there is a new version of the linear optimization solver).
+If you have built the docker landscape before, and there are updates to the rust dependencies or other implementation details, you might have to rebuild your docker images (in particular if there is a new version of the dependent optimization solver).

 ```bash
 docker-compose build